serhat359/vancat-js/README.md

 ## Conditional Rendering HTML Attributes

 Braces can be used with attributes as well as HTML content.
-If you want to render attibutes or content conditionally you can use `if` statement for those scenarios.
+If you want to render attributes or content conditionally you can use `if` statement for those scenarios.
 You might have to define a custom function for your condition logic however since operators like `>`, `<` or `==` are not supported.

 Helpers:
 ```js